My friend spoke at a retreat recently, teaching about

 odd angels and the symmetry typically associated with beauty is often

-“The first thing we do when we see an icon is that we judge it,” she says.
+missing.
+“The first thing we do when we see an icon is judge

 Oh, she made me bristle and cringe.

 I was quieter because of her, hoping my own silence inspire her to follow suit.
 I was more restrained

 in an effort to somehow make up for her exuberance.

 I judged her quickly and harshly for all of the traits I found so disturbing and my judgment built a silent and sturdy wall between us.

 In the program I was in, this kind of strong reaction was fodder for reflection.
 So I thought

 about my reaction and talked about it with my supervisor.
 Eventually I came to see that this woman